handshape/rdftagger/README.md

 A simple JavaFX app illustrating how RDF triples can be authored with as few user gestures as possible.

-Build requires Maven and a Java 8 runtime with JavaFX built in.
-Azul ZuluFX is recommended:
+Build requires Maven and a Java 11 JDK to build and a Java 8/11 runtime with JavaFX built in.
+Azul ZuluFX is recommended, although Oracle's Java 8 will work -- be aware of Oracle's licensing restrictions! :

 https://www.azul.com/downloads/zulu-community/